 Have you experienced this?
 You shave your legs so that they can be smooth to the touch, and like some kind of terrible plot twist, the result is razor bumps and irritation instead.
 (We can hear the collective cries.)
 Why does this happen to us?
 New York City–based dermatologist Dendy Engelman explains that razor bumps are an inflammatory reaction to the hair shaft re-entering the skin, such as an ingrown hair and/or folliculitis, which is inflammation of the hair follicle.

 Engelman shares that people with curly and thick hair are more predisposed to razor bumps—or pseudofolliculitis barbae, as it’s referred to in the medical world.
-Engelman said that one definitive method for treating PFB is laser hair removal.
+Engelman says that one definitive method for treating PFB is laser hair removal.
 While a great solution, it may not always be financially feasible.
-Fortunately, Engelman says that there are a number of solutions to make shaving less of a drag.
+Fortunately, she adds that there are a number of solutions to make shaving less of a drag.
 Keep scrolling to learn how to get rid of razor bumps, including drugstore remedies and tips like how often to change your razor.
-Ahead, see 11 tips from dermatologists and estheticians for smooth-shaven legs.
+Ahead, see 12 tips from dermatologists and estheticians for smooth-shaven legs.

 “Exfoliating your legs prior to razor use will remove the dead skin cells, allowing easier gliding and better hair removal which will also dramatically decrease razor bumps and ingrown hairs,” says Marnie Nussbaum, MD, New York City–based dermatologist.
-Her go-to product: Peter Thomas Roth Buffing Beads Body Wash [Note: product discontinued].
+Her go-to product is the now-discontinued Peter Thomas Roth Buffing Beads Body Wash.
 “It gently moisturizes and cleanses while shedding the dead skin cells,” she says.
+Kiehl's Soy Milk and Honey Body Polish offers similar results.

 DeoDoc expert Dr. Gunvor Ekman-Ordeberg explains that oils help to soften the skin, thus making hair removal much easier.
 Oils also add a layer of protection against the razor.